dhangerkapil/reasoning-llms-usecases/README.md

 # Reasoning Models Workshop Overview

-Reasoning models excel at complex problem-solving tasks and nuanced analysis that benefit from multi-step analysis or processing - as opposed to simple question-answering.
-So, how do you know if a reasoning model is the right fit for _your_ scenario?
+Reasoning models excel at complex problem-solving tasks and nuanced analysis that benefit from multi-step analysis or processing—unlike simple question-answering.
+How do you know if a reasoning model is the right fit for _your_ scenario?
 In this workshop, we'll take you from core concepts to code-based exploration of reasoning models on Azure AI Foundry.

-This repository contains a collection of use case examples demonstrating reasoning capabilities with large language models (LLMs) like O series.
+This repository contains a collection of use case examples demonstrating reasoning capabilities with large language models (LLMs) like the O series.
 Each use case is designed to evaluate interpretable reasoning, dataset referencing, and audit-friendly outputs in financial and insurance domains.

 ## Learning Objectives

-This workshop is designed to jumpstart your journey into understanding, and working with, reasoning models in generative AI.
+This workshop is designed to jumpstart your journey into understanding and working with reasoning models in generative AI.
 By the end of the journey you should be able to:

-1. Understand Reasoning Models.
-What they are, how they work, and how they differ from chat LLMs like GPT models.
+1. **Understand Reasoning Models:** What they are, how they work, and how they differ from chat LLMs like GPT models.
-1. Learn to deploy and explore reasoning models using Azure AI Foundry.
+2. **Deploy and Explore:** Learn to deploy and explore reasoning models using Azure AI Foundry.
-1. Learn how to integrate reasoning models into your workflows using low code and code first approaches.
+3. **Integrate into Workflows:** Learn how to integrate reasoning models into your workflows using low-code and code-first approaches.
-1. Gain insights into patterns and practices for practical applications with xamples across industries that highlight practical applications of reasoning models.
+4. **Patterns and Practices:** Gain insights into patterns and practices for practical applications with examples across industries.
-1. Compare outputs of reasoning models vs. GPT models to understand where each excels.
+5. **Compare Outputs:** Compare outputs of reasoning models vs. GPT models to understand where each excels.

+---

 ## Use Cases